subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 $$ X(t) = X(0) + b + \sigma W(t) $$

 Note that $X(t)$ is simply a scaled version of the Wiener Process, known as the Wiener Process with drift.
 It starts at $X(0)$ and is such that at time $t$, $X_t$ is distributed according to the Normal distribution $N(b,\sigma^2)$.
 Hence the Wiener Process can be considered to be an universal continuous time random process, since as soon as we constrain the increments to be ISI, there is only one process that can satisfy the two requirements.
+If we come across a continuous random process that is not Wiener, then it won't have the ISI property.
+Or if it has the ISI property then it won't be continuous.
+There are important continuous random processes, such as the Poisson Process, that fall in the latter category.

 **The Wiener Process is nowhere differentiable**